Sorea Band

-Members

 Performances

 SOREA had a celebration concert for congratulating Kimoon Ban on his victory at UN Secretary General election in 2006.
 SOREA had a special invitation performance at the Mayor’s Thames Festival in London, 2009.
 The band also held a concert at Point Éphémère in Paris, 2010.

 SOREA has gained interest from a lot of people as a modern Korean traditional music band possessing both musical quality and public popularity by performing at the very first concert held at the Blue House since it became publicly open in 2008 and at other occasions as well.
 It also made its lead producer the winner of the advanced intellectual person in Korea award.
 Its original composing "Beautiful Korea" was reckoned with its musical quality and was selected to be included in the music textbooks of junior high school.

 SOREA has been chosen as an honorary ambassador to represent Ministry for Health, Welfare, and Family Affairs for 2010–2011, following Kim Yuna (Representative of 2009).

 In 2011, SOREA's "Restart the Show" was selected as the title theme for the Kimchi Chronicles, 13 episodes of Korean food and travelogue series by PBS.
 SOREA is evangelizing Korean traditional music and traditional culture to the foreigners in the world by diligently working as a representative of traditional Korean art.
 SOREA's been persistently presenting newly arranged traditional beats and melodies with the slogan of modernizing, globalizing, and making Korean traditional art more publicly popular.

-Identity and Symbol

-The phrase, "SOREA", comes from the phrase "Soul of Korea" and it represents the Korean cultural art.

-SOREA Band is Korea's leading music group that runs with the slogan of “Modernization, Popularization and Globalization of Korean Music” and pioneering a new genre of combining various components of Korea's culture and trends of the world.
-SOREA Band has spread their music world-widely and SOREA Band's music has stood alongside the world-famous music like Samba, Celtic Music, Reggae and Tango.